IPAC2027/astro-site/src/content/program/scientific-program.md

 ## Program Overview

 IPAC'27 will feature a comprehensive program covering the latest developments in particle accelerator science and technology.
-The conference will include invited talks, contributed presentations, poster sessions, and tutorials.
+The conference will include invited talks, contributed presentations, and poster sessions.

 ### Key Program Elements

 - Plenary sessions with invited speakers
-- Parallel sessions organized by topic
+- Parallel sessions for invited and contriubted speakers
 - Student poster session
-- Tutorial sessions
 - Industrial exhibition
 - Social events and networking opportunities